 - Be printed with a production quality and utilizing paper of a quality generally accepted within the magazine industry.

-Be a general interest consumer publication rather than a single-interest publication, as determined by the Admissions Committee.
+- Be a general interest consumer publication rather than a single-interest publication, as determined by the Membership Committee.
 General interest consumer magazines are defined as publications with a broad range of editorial about life and living in a city or region.
 Such magazines cover multiple aspects of life and living in the area.
 There are a multiplicity of subjects that may be covered including but not limited to topics about lifestyle, people, food, travel and entertainment, political and social issues, etc. General interest consumer magazines are not single interest publications.

 - No more than 50% of the editorial should be devoted to one subject area such as homes and home decorating, visitor’s interests, food, sports, etc.